The Marjorie Cotton Award is maintained by the ALIA Children's and Youth Services Group.

 - Research, publication or presentation of a paper on the subject of young people's librarianship or literature.

-- The Marjorie Cotton Award is presented biennially at the ALIA Conference.
+- The Marjorie Cotton Award is presented at a special ALIA CYS event on International Children's Day, on 20 November.

 To view the past recipients please click here.